-ASCP will be working closely with the American Medical Association and other medical specialty societies to address payment issues affecting pathology and laboratory medicine.
-The legislation, known as the Medicare Patient Access and Practice Stabilization Act, reverses the 2.8 percent cut in the PFS for 2025 and provides a 2 percent update—about half the estimate of medical inflation for this year.
-We ask that you join us in taking action to reverse these payment challenges.
+ASCP is continuing to lobby Congress to enact a legislative fix this year.
+Legislation known as the Medicare Patient Access and Practice Stabilization Act would reverse this year's 2.8 percent cut in the PFS and provide a 2 percent update—about half the estimate of medical inflation for this year.
+We ask that you join us in taking action to stabilize the financial environment for pathology and laboratory medicine.

 How you can help:

-Please use ASCP’s e-Advocacy Center to tell Congress to Fix Medicare’s Payment Systems.
+Please use ASCP’s e-Advocacy Center to tell Congress to Fix Medicare’s payment rates.
+This should only take a few short minutes.
+Thank you.